Rainbow Bridge Tokyo: The Photo Guide (2026)

 The easiest access is via the Yurikamome line.
 Take the JR Yamanote Line to Shimbashi Station, then transfer to the Yurikamome and ride to Shibaura-Futou Station.
 The bridge entrance is a five-minute walk from there.

-The Yurikamome makes its way up to the bridge.
+Yurikamome makes its way around the loop up to the bridge.

 At the bridge, you’ll find a reception building with restrooms and vending machines.
 Take the elevator for either the north or south walkway up to the lower deck (the upper deck is for vehicle traffic and is inaccessible to pedestrians).